r-masuki/strainIFCcoupling/README.md

 The directory structures and file names must be the same as those in `example/BaTiO3_VASP`.
 Please make `original` directory and prepare the following inputs.

 * `DFT_command.sh` : The shell command to run a VASP calculation in each directory.
 We recommend making INCAR, KPOINTS and POTCAR here because they are not generated in the python script.
-* `job.sh` : The header of the shell script for the VASP calculations.
+* `job.sh` : The header and footer of the shell script for the VASP calculations. `job.sh` must include a line "RUN_DFT_CALCULATION", which is replaced by the command to run VASP calculations.
 * `extract.sh` : The header of the shell script to extract DFSET.
 Please define ALAMODE_TOOLS.
 * `VASP` : VASP input files without strain or atomic displacements.